History of Stockport County F.C.: Non-league era (2011–2022)

 After relegation into the Conference National, Mathias was appointed as permanent manager.
-However, before the pre-season campaign got underway, he was dismissed when a Liverpool-based businessman tried—and ultimately failed—to buy the club, replacing Mathias with former German international Dietmar Hamann.who had no prior managerial experience, won three of nineteen matches before resigning after his position had been undermined by a fans meeting after a home match in November 2011 This meeting called for Gannon, who had been attending Stockport's matches as a fan, to be re-appointed as manager; eight days later, Gannon was appointed as director of football.
+However, before the pre-season campaign got underway, he was dismissed when a Liverpool-based businessman tried—and ultimately failed—to buy the club, replacing Mathias with former German international Dietmar Hamann.
+Hamann had no prior managerial experience, won three of nineteen matches before resigning after his position had been undermined by a fans meeting after a home match in November 2011.
+This meeting called for Gannon, who had been attending Stockport's matches as a fan, to be re-appointed as manager; eight days later, Gannon was appointed as director of football.
 After overseeing an improvement in performances, Gannon steered Stockport away from the Football Conference relegation zone, finishing 16th.

 The club regained sole tenancy of their Edgeley Park stadium for the first time in nine years from the beginning of the 2012–13 season, after Sale Sharks relocated to Salford City Reds' home ground.
 On 15 January 2013, former fcbusiness magazine editor, 30 year old Ryan McKnight was named as the new chief executive officer at the club, becoming the youngest in UK football.
 Gannon was subsequently sacked for a second time, and was replaced by Swiss Darije Kalezić, who had never managed in English football previously.
 He was dismissed after only two months following a rapid deterioration in results, which left the club facing relegation to the Conference North.
 Kalezić was succeeded by Ian Bogie, but he was unable to halt the slide, and they were relegated on the final day of the season.

 The club announced it was to lose its full-time status, proceeding with a part-time model.
 The start to life in the Conference North was poor.
 Bogie resigned in late August 2013, with the club second from bottom of the league.
 Alan Lord, former assistant to both Jim Gannon and Peter Ward, was appointed manager in his place.
 McKnight announced his resignation in April 2014, stating he would leave in early May 2014.
 Lord managed a mid-table finish in the 2013–14 season, with a slightly improved position the following campaign Lord stepped down before the end of the 2014–15 season.